fjantunen/sev1/index.md

 * When did the issue start?
 * What changed recently?
 * Who else needs to know?

+### Which Teams for Which Scenarios 🎯

+One of the fastest ways to lose time in a SEV is confusion about *who* should be pulled in.
+A good response plan doesn't just say *how* to respond, it says *which team owns which kind of fire*.

+Think in scenarios, not org charts.
+Map common failure domains to clear owners.
+This keeps escalation crisp and avoids the 'spray and pray' page.

+#### Core Scenarios & Team Mapping

+- **Databases (locks, replication lag) 🗄**
+  ➡ Primary: Database Team
+  ➡ Secondary: App team using the DB (context on queries, ORM, migrations)

+- **Networking, DNS & CDN 🌐**
+  ➡ Primary: Network/Infra Team
+  ➡ Secondary: Any impacted edge-service teams (API gateway, frontend)

+- **Deployments & Rollbacks 🚀⏪**
+  ➡ Primary: Owning Service Team (the one who shipped)
+  ➡ Secondary: Platform/Release Engineering (for tooling, pipelines)

+- **Migrations ✈**
+  ➡ Primary: Team running the migration
+  ➡ Secondary: Database/Infra for rollback options, coordination

+- **Frontend/UI Failures 🎨**
+  ➡ Primary: Web/App Client Team
+  ➡ Secondary: API or backend teams feeding the client

+- **Third-Party Dependencies ☁**
+  ➡ Primary: Service Integration Owners
+  ➡ Secondary: Support/CSMs (status page, customer messaging)

+- **Certificates & Secrets 🔑**
+  ➡ Primary: Security/Infra Team
+  ➡ Secondary: Affected service team (rotate, re-deploy)

+- **Security Incidents 🛡**
+  ➡ Primary: Security/Trust & Safety Team
+  ➡ Secondary: SRE/Infra for containment, evidence handling

+- **Customer-Facing Impact 💸**
+  ➡ Primary: Comms/Support Team (status page, internal updates)
+  ➡ Secondary: IC ensures engineers provide accurate data to feed updates

+#### General Rules of Thumb

+- If it's **infra-level**, call Infra/SRE.
+- If it's **service-specific**, call the owning dev team.
+- If it's **customer-facing narrative**, call Comms/Support.
+- If it's **security-sensitive**, call Security *immediately*.

+#### 📦 Put It in the Playbook

+Don't make responders guess.
+Bake a simple table or checklist into the response plan:

+Scenario → Team(s) → Slack Group/Alias → PagerDuty Rotation

+Drop that into your service catalog or incident tooling so the IC can escalate in seconds.

 #### Compliance and Business Risk